blackbaud/stache1/guide/index.md

 Follow these steps to register an application:

-1. Go to the **My Application** page at the **{{ site.authorizationservicename }}?** website.
+**1. Go to the *My Applications* page at the {{ site.authorizationservicename }} website. **

 This page allows you manage your applications that integrate with Blackbaud using the new {{ site.productname }} Web API.

-2. Click **Create a new application**.
+**2. Click <i>Create a new application</i>**

-3. Enter the name of your application (for example, “My Test Application”.)
+- Enter the name of your application (for example, “My Test Application”.)
 Note that this name will be shown in the pop-up that asks the user for authorization to access their Blackbaud {{ site.productname }} data.
-4. Enter an application description.
+- Enter an application description.
-5. Click the **Create** button.
+- Click the **Create** button.

 After your application has been successfully created, you will be directed to a page to enter additional application details.

+**3. Enter your website address for your app.**

-5. Enter the address of a Website where the user can find more information about your application (for example, its user guide, terms of use, licensing restrictions, and support information).
+- Enter the Website URL where your users can find more information about your application (for example, its user guide, terms of use, licensing restrictions, and support information).

-6. Note the **Client ID** and **Client Secret** values.
-Write these down and keep them safe.
+**4. Note the *Client ID* and *Client Secret* values.**

+- Write these down and keep them safe!

 <p class="alert alert-warning">Important: Always store keys securely! <b>Regenerate</b> your client secret if you suspect it has been compromised!</p>

+**5. Add any Redirect URIs**

-7. Add any Redirect URIs that the {{ site.authorizationservicename }} could call when the authentication process completes. (e.g. http://mysite.com/callback/).
+- Add the Redirect URI that the {{ site.authorizationservicename }} could call when the authentication process completes. (e.g. http://mysite.com/callback/).
 For the purposes of this tutorial, add this URI to the Redirect URIs whitelist:   `http://localhost:8888/callback`.
 At a later time, you can come back  and edit this URI.

 <p class="alert alert-warning">Important: When you call the {{ site.authorizationservicename }} from your application, you will send a redirect-uri in the call.
 The redirect-uri is the address that the {{ site.authorizationservicename }} redirects to after authorization succeeds or fails.
 If you do not white-list that URI here, authorization will fail.
 Any URI you enter here must exactly match the value you later use in the calls to the {{ site.authorizationservicename }}, including upper/lowercase characters, terminating slashes, and so on.</p>

-<p class="alert alert-info">Note: If your redirect_uri points to a directory, include a trailing slash (/)—otherwise some browsers may have a problem handling the redirect.
-You do not need to add a trailing slash to your URI if it points to a file.
-You should also check that your server does not add or remove trailing slashes when handling the incoming redirect URI as that can also cause problems. </p>

-8. Click Save to complete the registration of your application.
+**6. Click Save to complete the registration of your application.**

-9. Your application will now be shown, along with any other applications you have registered, in the main list on the **My Applications** page:
+**7. Your application will now be shown, along with any other applications you have registered, in the main list on the <i>My Applications</i> page:**
 ![Ipsum Image][ipsum-image-02]

 ## Web API Authorization